 Citibank is a one-stop wealth solution for your financial needs.
 It provides convenient access and support no matter where you may be and will help you hit the ground running.
 In particular, the Citigold Expat bank account offers personalised support for banking in the UK and has a suite of investment services available to clients like yourself.
 There are two types of expat banking services: Multi-Currency Banking and Offshore Wealth Management by investing through Jersey.

 A multi-currency banking account is basically an offshore cash account, a foreign currency or a forex account that offers a wide range of day-to-day banking facilities.
-So whether you are travelling from one country to another or moving to a country permanently, you do not need to have multiple bank accounts just so you can deal with transactions in different currencies.
+Therefore, if you are travelling from one country to another or moving to a country permanently, you do not need to have multiple bank accounts just so you can deal with transactions in different currencies.

 A foreign currency account provides you with a Citi Multi-Currency Debit Card that allows you to access your account and make free cash withdrawals in the currency of your choice of up to £2,000 (or currency equivalent) per day.
 Besides this, you can move and manage your money in up to 16 different currencies.
 With this account, you can be assured that all your offshore banking needs shall be addressed without stress.